 According to data from Salary.com accessed in August 2016, exercise specialists in the United States made a median annual salary of $43,229.
 Some exercise specialists may work on an hourly or part-time basis and thus may not benefit from employer-provided health insurance or retirement plans.

 Requirements for Exercise Specialists

 Exercise specialists may be required to complete a certificate or bachelor's degree program.
-Related degree programs in physical education, kinesiology or exercise science with an exercise specialist concentration, may also be acceptable.
+Related degree programs in physical education with an exercise specialist concentration, may also be acceptable.
 Core courses for bachelor's degree programs include: